keycodvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *1-hello_you file prints the name of the current user *the file 2-path adds the directory action to the path $PATH *the file 3-paths adds counts the number the directories in the path $PATH.
 It is consisted of three parts.
 The first is to show the path, then use a tr command to subsitute the colons with a new line and the use the command wc -l to count the all the lines
+*the file 5-local_variables shows all the local and environment variables including the functions too
+* the file 6-create_local_variable creates a local variable